zachbellay/podscription/README.md

 - [x] Make it so that if you are entering info into a form the keyboard shortcuts don't work (i.e. spacebar doesn't pause podcast)
 - [x] Fix podcast descriptions having html/markup which ends up being displayed on the page
     - [x] Write script to clean up existing descriptions in prod db (sanitize-text command)
+- [x] Fix transcription schefuling and make sure trannscription is queued after scraping
+- [x] Fix timestamps being effed up after the 1 hour mark (seems like the modulo math is incorrect)